David Cronenberg: Personal life

 Cronenberg lives in Toronto.
 He married his first wife, Margaret Hindson, in 1972: their seven-year marriage ended in 1979 amidst personal and professional differences.
 They had one daughter, Cassandra Cronenberg.
-His second wife was film editor Carolyn Zeifman, to whom he was married until her death in 2017.
+His second wife was film editor Carolyn Zeifman, to whom he was married from 1979 until her death in 2017.
 The couple met on the set of Rabid while she was working as a production assistant.
 They have two children, Caitlin and Brandon.
 In the book Cronenberg on Cronenberg (1992), he revealed that The Brood was inspired by events that occurred during the unraveling of his first marriage, which caused both Cronenberg and his daughter Cassandra a great deal of turmoil.
 The character Nola Carveth, mother of the brood, is based on Cassandra's mother.
 Cronenberg said that he found the shooting of the climactic scene, in which Nola was strangled by her husband, to be "very satisfying".

-In a September 2013 interview, Cronenberg revealed that Roman Catholic film director Martin Scorsese admitted to him that he was intrigued by Cronenberg's early work but was subsequently "terrified" to meet him in person.
+In a September 2013 interview, Cronenberg revealed that film director Martin Scorsese admitted to him that he was intrigued by Cronenberg's early work but was subsequently "terrified" to meet him in person.
 Cronenberg responded to Scorsese: "You're the guy who made Taxi Driver and you're afraid to meet me?"
 In the same interview, Cronenberg identified as an atheist.
 "Anytime I've tried to imagine squeezing myself into the box of any particular religion, I find it claustrophobic and oppressive," Cronenberg elaborated.
 "I think atheism is an acceptance of what is real."
-In the same interview, Cronenberg revealed that it depends on the "time of day" as to whether or not he is afraid of death.
+In the same interview, Cronenberg revealed that it depends on the "time of day" as to whether he is afraid of death.
 He further stated that he is not concerned about posthumous representations of his film work: "It wouldn't disturb me to think that my work would just sink beneath the waves without trace and that would be it.
 So what?
 It doesn't bother me."

 In Cronenberg on Cronenberg, the director further elaborated that he was raised in a secular Jewish home, and while he and his family had no disdain towards any religion, such matters were not discussed.
 In the same book, Cronenberg said that in his teens he went through a phase where he wondered about the existence of God, but ultimately came to the conclusion that the God concept was developed to cope with the fear of death.
 In a 2007 interview, Cronenberg explained the role atheism plays in his work.
 He stated, "I'm interested in saying, 'Let us discuss the existential question.
 We are all going to die, that is the end of all consciousness.
 There is no afterlife.
 There is no God.
 Now what do we do.'
 That's the point where it starts getting interesting to me."